graphsignal/graphsignal-python/README.md

 The following data types are currently supported: `list`, `dict`, `set`, `tuple`, `str`, `bytes`, `numpy.ndarray`, `tensorflow.Tensor`, `torch.Tensor`.

-Raw data samples, such as prompts or completions, are recorded by default.
+Raw data samples, such as prompts and completions, are recorded by default.
 To disable, set `record_data_samples=False` in `graphsignal.configure`.
 Note, that data statistics, such as size, shape or number of missing values will still be recorded.

 ## Observe

-After everything is setup, [log in](https://app.graphsignal.com/) to Graphsignal to monitor and analyze your application and monitor for issues.
+[Log in](https://app.graphsignal.com/) to Graphsignal to monitor and analyze your application and monitor for issues.

 ## Overhead